Criminal Conviction Discrimination Laws in Employment

 A number of states have enacted laws that prohibit arbitrary bans on employment applicants with criminal convictions.
 These laws may prohibit a public employer from denying employment to an applicant solely on the basis of a prior conviction, or prohibit a public employer from denying employment where there is no “reasonable relationship” between the conviction and the employment sought.
 A few states, such as New York, prohibit all employers from denying employment based on a criminal record unless there is a direct relationship between the offense and the job, or unless hiring the person would create an unreasonable risk to property or safety.

-Laws on the books in many states which attempt to give job applications a fair shot, by prohibiting an employer from asking about criminal convictions with a “yes/no” answer on job applications.
-Check to see if your state has such a law during your job search.
+Some laws attempt to give applicants a fair shot by prohibiting an employer from asking a “yes/no” question about criminal convictions on a job application.
+Check to see if your state or local government has such a law during your job search.